dannil/scb-java-client/README.md

 to provide an easy and intuitive way for Java applications to interface with the API without having to know the intricate workings or writing own logic to handle the process.

+Do note that this project is currently in major version zero (0.y.z) and the public API may therefore change at any time.

 If you have an improvement, feel free to make a pull request or start an issue if you'd like feedback.

 ## Installation